History of banking in the United Kingdom: 17th century

 Many goldsmiths were associated with the Crown but, following seizure of gold held at the Royal Mint in the Tower of London by Charles I, they extended their services to gentry and aristocracy as the Royal Mint was no longer considered a safe place to keep gold.
 Goldsmiths came to be known as 'keepers of running cash' and they accepted gold in exchange for a receipt as well as accepting written instructions to pay back, even to third parties.
 This instruction was the forerunner to the modern banknote or cheque.
 Around 1650, a cloth merchant, Thomas Smith opened the first provincial bank in Nottingham.
 During 1694 the Bank of England was founded.

-The Governor and Company of the Bank of Scotland was established by an act of the Parliament of Scotland on 17 July 1695, the "Act for erecting a Bank in Scotland", opening for business in February 1696.
+The Governor and Company of the Bank of Scotland was established by an act of the Parliament of Scotland, the Bank of Scotland Act 1695 (c.
+88 (S)) on 17 July 1695, the "Act for erecting a Bank in Scotland", opening for business in February 1696.
 Although established soon after the Bank of England, the Bank of Scotland was a very different institution.
 Where the Bank of England was established specifically to finance defence spending by the English government, the Bank of Scotland was established by the Scottish government to support Scottish business, and was prohibited from lending to the government without parliamentary approval.
 The founding act granted the bank a monopoly on public banking in Scotland for 21 years, permitted the bank's directors to raise a nominal capital of £1,200,000 pounds Scots (£100,000 pounds Sterling), gave the proprietors (shareholders) limited liability, and in the final clause (repealed only in 1920) made all foreign-born proprietors naturalised Scotsmen "to all Intents and Purposes whatsoever".
 John Holland, an Englishman, was one of the bank's founders.
 Its first chief accountant was George Watson.